renjikassing/satellite-sdr-receiver/README.md

 ## Design
 ### Antenna elements
-* The copper rods are 54.5 cm long, which is approximately a quarter-wavelength at 137 MHZ.
+* The copper rods are 54 cm long, which is approximately a quarter-wavelength at 137 MHz.
 * The rods are arranged at 120° to form the V-dipole geometry, providing a broad radiation pattern suitable for receiving satellite signals.
 * The rods are soldered to the panel mount connector with 2-inch stranded wire to allow for frequent transport and reduce mechanical stress on the solder joints.
 ### RF Chain